Joacohazee/prueba-front-end/README.md

-This is a Front-end test
+This is Front-end test for Burnout-Zero realised by Joaquin Hazelhoff.